NilPointer-Software/bdfd-wiki/src/javascript/kick.md

 # kick
-Kick an user from the current guild.
+Kicks an user from the current guild.

 ## Syntax
 ```js